dlr-sp/simdize/README.md

 }
 ```
 In this code the expressions `source[i]` and `dest[i]` load and store simd variables according to `simd_size` encoded
 as a template paramter in `simd_index`.
-As usual, the multiplication is also recognized as a simd operation.
+As usual, the multiplication is then also recognized as a simd operation.
 Unfortunately, the current C++ language has some shortcomings, so that the above code is not possible yet.
 However, the `simd_access` library provides a macro `SIMD_ACCESS` in addition to a `simd_index`
 to achieve a similar effect.